skurski/tutorials/servlets.md

 ##### How it works?
 * Web server application received a request for servlet
 * Web server hands the request to the Container in which the servlet is deployed (not to the servlet itself)
-* Container gives the HTTP request and HTTP response to the servlet and also call's the servlet methods (like doPost(..) or doGet(..) etc)
+* Container gives the HTTP request to the servlet and also call's the servlet methods (like doPost() or doGet() for example)

 ##### What are the Container responsibilities?
 * Communications support, we don't have to create socket connection